KarryRen/Karry-Studies-AI/README.md

 Karry-Studies-AI/
 ├── LiMu # Learning from LiMu.
     ├── HandsAI # The HandsAI classes.
+└── Python-Guidelines
-└── PythonCodeSpecification # The CodeSpecification for python.
+    ├── Python-CodeSpecification.md # The CodeSpecification for python.
+    ├── Submodule-Guidelines.md # The Guidelines for Submodule.
 ```

 ## 📖 [LiMu](https://space.bilibili.com/1567748478)